Decision Taking as a Service: Introduction

 \subsection{Organization of the paper}

 DT is contrasted with voting and promise issuing in Section \ref{vapi}, then in Section \ref{DTaaF} DT is viewed as a feature of organizational behavior.
 A comparison with computer program structuring is made, and it is described how an organization may proceed if it makes no use, or limited use, of the DT feature.
 In Section \ref{Osasc} the concept of service casting, that is casting an entity class or an activity class (concept) as a service, is examined in rigorous detail.
 Several examples of service casting are considered and service casting preconditions as well as service casting obstacles are collected.

 In Section \ref{DTaaS} the particular case of service casting DT is approached by indicating how DT complies with the service casting preconditions and avoids a match with the service casting obstacles.
-In Section \ref{prfuDTaaS} possible rationales for making use of DTaaS are surveyed and a preliminary risk analysis for DTaaS are provided.
+In Section \ref{prfuDTaaS} possible rationales for making use of DTaaS are surveyed and a preliminary risk analysis for DTaaS is provided.
 In Section \ref{Cremarks} the intended audience for a theory of DTaaS is specified and the intended yield for those in the intended audience of acquiring familiarity with our theory of DTaaS is formulated.
 Finally in Section \ref{Cremarks} some conclusions and directions for further work are mentioned.